Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Density of Harmonic asymptotics

 where $E$ and $p_{ADM}$ denote the ADM energy and momentum, and such that the strict dominant energy condition holds: $\bar{\mu} > |\bar{J}|_{\bar{g}}$. \end{theorem} Note that in particular, we have also a density result in the Hölder norm by the following result which can be found in \cite[Theorem A.25]{lee2021geometric}: \begin{theorem} (Weighted Sobolev embeddings) Let $(M, g)$ be a $n$-dimensional asymptotically flat manifold.
 Let $j$ be a positive integer, $p, q \geq 1$, and $s \in \mathbb{R}$.
 If $j - \frac{n}{p} < 0$ and $q \leq \frac{np}{n - jp}$, then $W^{j,p}_s(M) \subset L^q_s(M)$, and there exists a constant $C$ such that for all $u \in W^{j,p}_s$,

 If $j - \frac{n}{p} \geq \alpha$ and $\alpha \in (0, 1)$, then $W^{j,p}_s(M) \subset \mathcal{C}^{0,\alpha}_s(M)$, and there exists a constant $C$ such that for all $u \in W^{j,p}_s$,

 \end{theorem}

 \paragraph*{\emph{Acknowledgements.}} The Author would like to thank Jan Metzger, Marc Mars, Rodrigo Avalos and Thomas Koerber for the helpful comments and discussions about this work.
+The author also thanks the anonymous referee for helpful and constructive comments that improved this paper.
 This research received partial support from the DFG as part of the SPP 2026 Geometry at infinity, project ME 3816/3-1.